AmadeusITGroup/otter/docs/swagger-builder/checkers/operation-id-checker.md

 # Operation ID checker

-The purpose of the tool is to validate that Operation IDs are specified and unique for each paths.
+The purpose of the tool is to validate that Operation IDs are specified and unique for each path.

 ## Usage